Monkey On A Stick - Murder, Madness, and the Hare Krishnas Monkey On A Stick - Murder, Madness, and the Hare Krishnas

 MURDER, MADNESS, AND THE HARE KRISHNAS

-MONKEY ON A STICKThe symbolic meaning of the book title "MONKEY ON A STICK" becomes that of the impaled sinner, a symbolic warning used by Kirtanananda when a devotee was to be cast from the fold.
+MONKEY ON A STICKThe symbolic meaning of the title "MONKEY ON A STICK" becomes that of the impaled sinner, a symbolic warning used by Kirtanananda when a devotee was to be cast from the fold.
 It refers to the practice of Indian banana planters, who impale the carcass of a banana-thieving monkey on a stick and use it to warn other transgressors.
 In India, when a monkey is found on a banana plantation he is captured and impaled on a stick and the other end stuck in the ground on the outskirts of the plantation as a warning to all other monkeys not to enter, so in short it means to make an example out of someone.
 Jadurani was "Monkey on a Stick" number one.
 Sulocana (Steve Bryant) was "Monkey on a Stick" number two.

 "They fell upon Jadurani and severely beat her, kicking her in the face and not stopping until she was literally drenched in blood.
 Then, they attempted to take her bloody sari to hang on a post as a warning to anyone else who would "dare to blaspheme Kirtanananda."-- When ex-Krishna devotee Sulocana (Steve Bryant) launched a one-man holy war against the West Virgina Krishna cult, his body was found murdered.
 It was Kirtanananda's response to make Bryant a "monkey on a stick", a gruesome warning to all other Krishna's that death was in store for those with dreams of defection.